Oblique corrections in general dark $U(1)$ models

-We have assumed the mass degeneracy between $A$ and $H^\pm$ to avoid a large one-loop contribution in the $T$ parameter, which is independent of the kinetic mixing.
+In Fig.~\ref{fig: DP}, we show regions constrained by the current electroweak precision measurements in the $M_D$-$\varepsilon$ plane.
 The gray region is the allowed region at tree level using Eq.~(\ref{eq: STU_tree}).
 The red, blue, and green regions represent the allowed regions at one-loop level, which are given by the sum of Eq.~(\ref{eq: STU_DP_IDM}) and their tree-level formulas, with $a=1$, $0$, and $-1$.

 We assume a positive $\varepsilon$ in making Fig.~\ref{fig: DP}.
 The result for a negative $\varepsilon$ is equivalent to switching the sign of $a$; for example, the result for $(\varepsilon, a) = (-10^{-2}, 1)$ is the same that for $(\varepsilon, a) = (10^{-2}, -1)$ because all the terms linear in $\varepsilon$ are proportional to $a$ in the oblique parameters.